Yes! Oui! Si! Hai! The 6 Best Language Learning Apps to Get You Talking

 Like some of the apps on this list, Duolingo teaches you languages based on game-like short lessons.
 You can progress to more difficult concepts when you pass certain labels, but the app can bring you back down if you’re not reviewing consistently.

-Duolingo is free to use and you can sync with your computer and mobile devices to learn 18 languages.
-Duolingo Plus, their premium version, costs $6.99 per month and features no ads, the ability to review your mistakes and test out of a level.
+Duolingo is free to use and you can sync with your computer and mobile devices to learn over 40 languages.
+Super Duolingo, their premium version, costs $7.99 per month and features no ads, the ability to review your mistakes and test out of a level.

 5. HelloTalk: Talk to the World